LinaMaudlej/BF-linux/README.md

 1) In order to configure two remote machine with rdma, you need to have different ips for the interface two outgoing network interfacs.
 For example use for one machine, enp133s0f0 192.168.0.20/24 enp133s0f1 192.168.0.21/24
 and for the another ens2f0 192.168.0.22/24 ens2f1 192.168.0.23/24
 2) if the two outgoing network interfacs are not UP (after the configuration) check that your cables are connected correctly to the switch.
+Additionally, a power outage may reset switch configuration especially for a split cable.
+See the switch configutation**.
 3) enabling the external network may cause failures if you use docker, etc. run sudo service docker restart to update everything..